UBC-LFS/lfs-data-scraper/road_data_scraper/README.md

 1. Type `npm install`

-2. Run `npm run start`
+2. Run `npm run section1` to merge Status Of Connectivity

+3. Run `npm run section3` to merge Phasewise Summary

-3. 'Status of Connectivity.csv' will be created in the /output/ directory
+3. Merged files will be created in lfs-data-scraper/road_data_scraper